basiqio-oss/account-verification-v3/README.md

-# Account verification v3.0 : Supporting Open Banking
+# Personal Finance App v3.0 : Supporting Open Banking
 ### Supporting Open Banking

-This starter kit takes a user through the account verification process using the Basiq API.
+This starter kit takes a user through the personal finance app using the Basiq API.
 This project has been to built with three main technologies:

 1. [Basiq API](https://api.basiq.io)
    Basiq is a Consumer Data Right accredited API platform that provides the building blocks of financial services.